 The experimental vaccine, developed in collaboration with Dr. Ariel Hollinshead of George Washington University in Washington, D.C., is made from antigens, taken from the surface of lungtumor cells, that stimulate the body's immune system.
-Because of encouraging mune system.
-Because of encouraging tabout a dozen medical institutions on patients who have early lung cancer.
+Because of encouraging initial results, the vaccine is being tested at about a dozen medical institutions on patients who have early lung cancer.

-Doctors warn, however, that in 90 percent of the cases, by the time lung cancer is diagnosed, the malignant cells treatments to be effective.
-For this reason, the vaccine's greatest potential is as a preventive measure in such high-risk groups as smokers and uranium, coke-oven and asbestos workers.
+Doctors warn, however, that in 90 percent of the cases, by the time lung cancer is diagnosed, the malignant cells have spread too far for immunization treatments to be effective.
+For this reason, the vaccine's greatest potential is as a preventive measure in such highrisk groups as smokers and uranium, coke-oven and asbestos workers.